Behaviour Special Interest Group - will now be a webinar meeting

 Venue: this meeting will now be a web based meeting.
 Details to follow.

 This event is free to attend, however rgeistration is required so that webinar joining details can be forwarded to you nearer the time.

 Insects have refined sensory capabilities to locate mates, food, shelter and, in some cases, prevent egg-laying on occupied hosts.
 This meeting will provide an overview of the latest achievements in insect behavioural research relating to manipulation of insect behaviour to reduce pest damage in crops.
 It will bring together researchers and other interested parties to share and discuss methods of manipulating pests and beneficials using semiochemicals and how this might be used in an applied setting for future food security.

-Keynote speakers will be Prof. David Hall, Prof. Toby Bruce, Dr Imrei Zoltan and Prof Wittko Francke.
+Keynote speakers will be Prof. David Hall, Prof. Toby Bruce and Dr Zoltan Imrei.

-The meeting is open to 60 delegates on a first-come first-served basis.
-If you wish to offer an oral presentation or a poster, or attend without presenting, please fill in a registration form as soon as possible.
+The meeting is open to 100 delegates on a first-come first-served basis.
+If you wish to offer an oral presentation or attend without presenting, please fill in a registration form as soon as possible.

 Convenors: Michelle Fountain and Jozsef Vuts